 It is possible to run a baker with any of these modes.
 If you are writing an indexing application, you are likely to need an archive node.
 For most home users, a rolling node is sufficient.

 As I write this an Archive node needs approximately 680GB of storage with a growth rate of approximately 1GB/week.
 A full node will fit on a system with 200GB of storage and a rolling node will fit on a system with 60GB.
 The disc needs to be fast, preferably SSD or NvME.

 You will need a computer to run this on.
-Although it is possible to run the Tezos blockchain software on a Raspberry Pi, we will assume PC hardware running Ubuntu 22 or Debian 11.
+Although it is possible to run the Tezos blockchain software on a Raspberry Pi, we will assume PC hardware running Debian 12.
 An AWS or GCP compute instance with SSD-backed storage is suitable.
 We’ll also assume that you have root access.

 2 - Install the software

 The reference implementation of the Tezos Blockchain software is called Octez.
-For several versions of Linux, you can use the packages that I have prepared.
+For several versions of Linux, you can use these packages of Octez.
 Here you can find packages for various operation systems but we will assume Debian 12:

 Make sure that your system is up to date with